sachinsenal0x64/hifi-tui/README.md

 # 📌 NOTE

-> We DO NOT encourage piracy and made for purely educational purposes / personal use.
+> We DO NOT encourage piracy and made for purely educational purposes / personal use / just for listen not for downloading :).

 > I'm currently paying for a Tidal HiFi Plus subscription.